-Your pathologist will carefully examine all lymph nodes for cancer cells.
-Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.
-Most reports include the total number of lymph nodes examined and the number, if any, that contain cancer cells.
+Your pathologist will carefully examine all lymph nodes for tumour cells.
+Lymph nodes that contain tumour cells are often called positive while those that do not contain any tumour cells are called negative.
+Most reports include the total number of lymph nodes examined and the number, if any, that contain tumour cells.

-Why is this important?
-Finding cancer cells in a lymph node is important because it is associated with a higher risk that the cancer cells will be found in other lymph nodes or in a distant organ such as the lungs.
+Finding tumour cells in a lymph node is important because it is associated with a higher risk that the tumour cells will be found in other lymph nodes or in a distant organ such as the lungs.